Who wants your product the most?

 - Accepts when plans change or when details aren't known.

-- Brings years of expertise and can learn new technology fast.
+- Brings years of expertise and can learn new technologies fast.

 - Listens to feedback, offers alternatives, and explains decisions.